+The 24-hour study area.
 The 24-hour study area consists of 18 one- or two-person carrels that double as media-use carrels when the Media Center is open.
 Two study tables and several lounge seats are available in the lobby leading to the carrel area.
 Bringing food or drink into this or any other area of the building is prohibited.
 Personal belongings should not be left unattended here or elsewhere in the building.